SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_9281438c-f7c3-4001-9bcc-45fd108ba1be_do_not_edit_manually.md

     Detects Trickbot malware process tree pattern in which rundll32.exe is parent of wermgr.exe

     - **Effort:** intermediate

+??? abstract "TrustedInstaller Impersonation"

+    The rule detects attempts to impersonate TrustedInstaller.
+TrustedInstaller rights could allow a threat actor to delete or modify protected file or create/delete/modify files in protected folders.
+This technique is used by threat actors to disable Windows Defender.

+    - **Effort:** elementary

 ??? abstract "Turla Named Pipes"